Have You Been Accused of Trademark Counterfeiting?

 There is no absolute formula to calculate the precise amount of damages a company can seek from someone who sells counterfeit products.
 Damages for trademark counterfeiting typically begin with up to three times a Defendants' profits from the sale of the infringing products.

-Contacting legal counsel early is important because how you respond to a lawsuit or notice of infringement can have a significant effect on your ultimate liability.
+Contacting legal counsel early is important.
+How you respond to a lawsuit or notice of infringement can have a significant effect on your ultimate liability.

 For example, under federal trademark law, one of the factors a judge can consider when awarding statutory damages is “the defendant's cooperativeness in providing information relevant to proof of profits and losses.”
 Other important factors include whether the infringer's conduct was willful or innocent and the profits made from selling the allegedly infringing products.